wikimatze/wikimatze.de/source/posts/vimtex-the-perfect-tool-for-working-with-tex-and-vim.md

 The `synctex` option is needed for forward/backward search.

-## Ensure that libsynctex libgtk-3-dev is on your system
+## Ensure that libsynctex and libgtk-3-dev is on your system

 One must also ensure that `libsynctex` exists in the system!
 The normal way to do it, is to: